SillyTavern/SillyTavern-Docs/Usage/API Connections/OpenRouter.md

 Don't have access to OpenAI / Claude APIs due to geolocking or waitlists?
 Use OpenRouter.

-OpenRouter works by letting you use keys they own to access models like GPT-4 and Claude 2 in one service.
+OpenRouter works by letting you use keys they own to access models like GPT-4 and Claude 2, all in one service with a shared credit pool.

 It has a free trial (about $1) and paid access afterward.
-Some models have free access with limited context size.
+No subscription or monthly bill - you pay for what you actually use.
+Some models have free access with a limited context size.

 - [OpenRouter Pricing Details](https://openrouter.ai/docs)
 - Create an OpenRouter account: [openrouter.ai](https://openrouter.ai/)